algosup/2023-2024-project-2-x86-retrogaming-team-6/weeklyreport/weeklyreport45.md

 We therefore decided to try to understand in more detail the role of each member of the team.
 To be more efficient and more organized in the rest of our project.

+*All Team*

 ### Advancement of our Functional

 Work on functional formatting and first ideas about the project.
 Our team brainstormed ideas and then Thibaud took charge of selecting and organizing the functional.  <br>

-<br>*Thibaud Marlier*<br>
+*Thibaud Marlier*<br>

-<br>The program manager in charge of the functionall, has given the Q&A some tasks to do to help it progress with the functionall.
+The program manager in charge of the functionall, has given the Q&A some tasks to do to help it progress with the functionall.

+*Thibaud Marlier and Manech Laguens*